JuanLara18/Distributed-Translation-System/README.md

 3. **Missing Translations**: Ensure your source language detection is working correctly or explicitly specify the source language.

+4. **Checkpoint Errors**: If checkpoint files are corrupted, clear the checkpoint directory and restart the process.

 ### Debugging

 Enable detailed logging for troubleshooting: